 Article 15, clauses (1) and (2) bar discrimination on grounds not only of religion, race, caste or sex but also of place of birth.
 Art.
 16(2) goes further and provides that no citizen shall, on grounds only of religion, race, caste, sex, descent, place of birth, residence or any of them be ineligible for or discriminated against in respect of, any employment or office under the state.
 Therefore, it would appear that residential requirement would be unconstitutional as a condition of eligibility for employment or appointment to an office under the State which also covers an office under any local or other authority within the State or any corporation, such as, a public sector corporation which is an instrumentality or agency of the State.
 So far as admissions to an education institution such as a medical college are concerned, Article 16(2) has no application.
 If, therefore, there is any residence requirement for admission to a medical college in a State, it cannot be condemned as unconstitutional on ground of violation of Art, 16(2).
 Nor can Article 15 clauses (1) and (2) be invoked for invalidating such residence requirement because these clauses prohibit discrimination on ground of residence and, residence and place of birth are “two distinct conceptions with different connotations both in law and in fact”.
 The only provision of the Constitution on the touch-stone of which such residence requirement for admission to a medical college in a State can be required to be tested is Art.
 14 and that is precisely the challenge which falls to be considered in these writ petitions.

 Domicile is basically a legal concept for the purpose of determining what the personal law applicable to an individual is and even if an individual has no permanent home, he is invested with a domicile by law.
-There are two main classes of domicile: domicile of origin that is communicated by operation of law to each person at birth, that is the domicile of his father or his mother according as he is legitimate or illegitimate and domicile of choice which every person of full age is free to acquire in substitution for that which he presently possesses.
+There are two main classes of domicile: domicile of origin that is communicated by operation of law to each person at birth, that is the domicile of his father or his mother according as he is legitimate or illegitimate and domicile of choice which every person of full age is free to acquire in substitution for that which he presently possesses and he also invest in gold for quite some time.
 The domicile of origin attaches to an individual by birth while the domicile of choice is acquired by residence in a territory subject to a distinctive legal system, with the intention to reside there permanently or indefinitely.
 Whether there can be anything like a domicile in a state forming part of the Union of India?
 The Constitution recognises only one domicile, namely, domicile in India.

 Art.
 5 of the Constitution is clear and explicit on this point and it refers only to one domicile, namely, “domicile in the territory of India.
 “The legal system which prevails throughout the territory of India is one single indivisible system.
 It would not, therefore, be right to say that a citizen of India is domiciled in one state or another forming part of the Union of India.
 The domicile which he has is only one domicile, namely, domicile in the territory of India.
 When a person who is permanently resident in one State goes to another State with intention to reside there permanently or indefinitely, his domicile does not undergo any change: he does not acquire a new domicile of choice.
 His domicile remains the same, namely, Indian domicile.